luiswirth/bsc-thesis/src/matter/software.typ

 direct solvers).
 For the associated eigenvalue problems, we use SLEPc
 @SLEPcPaper2005, which builds upon PETSc.

-To avoid having PETSc and SLEPc as depedencies, since they are very big, we decoupled them by not using them through Rust bindings or FFI.
+To avoid having PETSc and SLEPc as dependencies, since they are very big, we decoupled them by not using them through Rust bindings or FFI.
-Instead we have a seperate very small PETSc/SLEPc solver program that interfaces with our Rust program through file IO.
+Instead we have a separate very small PETSc/SLEPc solver program that interfaces with our Rust program through file IO.
 This keeps the build step of formoniq simple and nice.